tiagomerinosantos/LicensePlateGenerator/README.md

 ![Template](https://github.com/tiagomerinosantos/LicensePlateGenerator/assets/90798124/6be66e9d-5068-4551-a2fe-5366d583d766)

 ## How to Use:
-- Download [LicensePlateGeneratorSetup.msi](LicensePlateGeneratorSetup.msi) file available (Windows ONLY)
+- Download <a id="raw-url" href="https://github.com/tiagomerinosantos/LicensePlateGenerator/blob/master/LicensePlateGeneratorSetup.msi">LicensePlateGeneratorSetup.msi</a> file available (Windows ONLY)
 - Start the instalation
 - Run the Shortcut on the Desktop